Lamara Chkonia: Success and international recognition

 Chkonia won competitions, including the Glinka Competition held in Moscow, the Sofia Competition held in Bulgaria, and the Prague Spring held in Czechoslovakia.
 She also won the Best Actress award at the Madame Butterfly Competition held in Japan.
 She was the first female singer from the former Soviet state of Georgia to become a vocal competition laureate.
 She appeared on stages of Bulgaria, Czechoslovakia, Romania and Japan.

 Chkonia was invited to official state and private solo concerts, where her audiences included Nikita Khrushchev, Leonid Brezhnev, Josip Broz Tito, Indira Gandhi, François Mitterrand, John F. Kennedy, Fidel Castro, Gustáv Husák, Yuri Gagarin, Todor Zhivkov, Erich Honecker, Nicolae Ceaușescu, János Kádár, Mikhail Gorbachev, and Eduard Shevardnadze.
 She was also a frequent guest on state television shows such as Blue Light, Morning Post, Music Mail, and others.

 Chkonia became a deputy of the Supreme Soviet of the USSR (1979-1984).

 Chkonia's name is included in the Great Soviet Encyclopedia.

+Personal life

+Chkonia married ballet dancer Moris Lekiashvili in 1958, after he was invited to the Georgian National Opera Theater in Tbilisi by choreographer Vakhtang Chabukiani.
+The couple subsequently moved to Kyiv, where Lekiashvili became a principal soloist at the State Academic Opera and Ballet Theatre of the Ukrainian SSR.
+Lekiashvili was a regular presence at Chkonia's performances and rehearsals throughout her career.
+Lekiashvili died in April 2024, less than a month after Chkonia, and was buried beside her at the Makhata Pantheon.

 Later life and death

-In 1996, Chkonia moved permanently to Madrid to live with her youngest daughter, soprano Eteri Lamoris.
-There she engaged in teaching.
-She took up teaching and occasionally conducted master classes in France and Portugal.
-With 40 years of experience in teaching, Chkonia nurtured many singers, including her daughters, Eteri Lamoris and Natela Nicoli).
+In 1996, Chkonia moved permanently to Madrid, where she lived with her youngest daughter, soprano Eteri Lamoris, and her family.
+During this period, Lamoris maintained an active international career performing across Europe and the Americas.
+Chkonia engaged in teaching and occasionally conducted master classes in France and Portugal.
+With 40 years of experience, she nurtured many singers, including her daughters Eteri Lamoris and Natela Nicoli.